“For music and service to become your way of life, you must confront economic realities.”

 They’d receive individual career advising from dedicated professionals, and there would also be curricular integration such that academic courses would promote creative thinking and communication skills as opposed to rote learning and multiple-choice testing.

-In sum, veteran masters offer priceless knowledge to young people, but when it comes to professional arts education, the master-apprentice model is dead.
+In sum, established masters offer priceless knowledge to young people, but when it comes to professional arts education, the master-apprentice model is dead.

 Do Musicians Often Resemble Underpants Gnomes?